15101538237ren/Epigenetics/README.md

-#### CpG island hypermethylation in aging and  tumorigenesis
+#### 2) CpG island hypermethylation in aging and  tumorigenesis

 *CpG islands* are frequently *hypermethylated* during *tumorigenesis*, *ageing* or /in vitro/ culture through a mechanism that probably involves low‐frequency *seeding* of DNA methylation that triggers rapid, terminal heterochromatin formation [20].
 Sequences that are hemimethylated /in vitro/often become hypermethylated when integrated into the genome, even when the DNMT3 enzymes are deleted, suggesting that recognition of these seeds by DNMT1 is sufficient to drive the assembly of *heterochromatin*.
 Given the dangers of such changes, a number of localized components for catalytic *demethylation* appear to function as a part of CpG‐island‐recognizing epigenetic complexes.

-### DNA methylation enzymes
+### 3.4 DNA methylation enzymes

-#### Demethylation enzymes
+#### 1) Demethylation enzymes

-##### Overview

-1. The TET family of dioxygenases catalyses the oxidation of methylcytosine to hydroxymethylcytosine, which is a potentially crucial intermediate for full reversal to an unmethylated cytosine [22].
+The TET family of dioxygenases catalyses the oxidation of methylcytosine to hydroxymethylcytosine, which is a potentially crucial intermediate for full reversal to an unmethylated cytosine [22].

 ##### TET1